raginisharma96/indiaMart/README.md

 ***Algorithm/Model used for removing outlier***

 **Kmeans for clustering:** For extracting patterns in the price column.
 We can also consider this step as to identify two different patterns: one being acceptable range of values for Price and the other acting as an outlier.
-Standard deviation method for detcting outliers: Removing values that fall ounder 3 Standard deviations on either side.
+Standard deviation method for detecting outliers: Removing values that fall ounder 3 Standard deviations on either side.
 Code Applied
 We have implemented the code in python.
 Below is the actual code.
 The program flow is as follows: